What are the Six Thinking Hats and Why Do They Matter?

 Why Do the Six Thinking Hats Matter?

 The Six Thinking Hats matter because they provide a structured approach to thinking and problem-solving.
-Here's why they're significant:
+The six thinking hats technique enhances decision-making and problem-solving by examining issues from multiple perspectives.
+Here’s why they’re significant:

 1. Promotes Comprehensive Thinking